akscf/stm32-gcc-skeletons/README.md

-# stm32 skeletons for gnu toolchain
+# stm32 skeletons for gcc/clang